AvinashhMishraa/django_rest_framework_example_2/README.md

 > <br>
 >
 > ⚠️ &nbsp;**Note &nbsp;:**
-> - DRF pagination relies on Django's paginator, which internally requires the queryset to be **ordered** to avoid inconsistency between pages.
+> - DRF pagination relies on Django's `paginator`, which internally requires the queryset to be **ordered** to avoid inconsistency between pages.
 > - <ins>**Explicit ordering**</ins> here avoids the &nbsp;`UnorderedObjectListWarning`

 <br>